Max Verstappen exit rumours swirl as disgruntled F1 star arrives at rival series

 During his time off from the racetrack, Max Verstappen was spotted at the....racetrack

-Max Verstappen cannot keep away from motorsport with the Dutchman in attendance at Paul Ricard this weekend as rumours swirl about a potential F1 exit.
+Max Verstappen continues to stay hooked to motorsport, with the Dutch driver present at Circuit Paul Ricard this weekend, as speculation grows about a possible departure from Formula 1.

-A five-week break from F1 may never have been more welcome for Verstappen and Red Bull, after another difficult weekend at Suzuka where an eighth place finish was the best the four-time champion could muster.
+A five-week break in the F1 calendar has likely come at the perfect time for Verstappen and Red Bull Racing, following a challenging outing at Suzuka, where the four-time champion could only manage an eighth-place finish.

-His post-race interview, in which a weary Verstappen outlined his grievances with the new F1 cars, has since caused concern he could leave the sport altogether, with reports in the Dutch media that Verstappen was 'seriously considering' retirement.
+His comments after the race, in which a frustrated Verstappen voiced concerns about the new generation of F1 cars, have heightened fears that he could step away from the sport entirely.

 F1 will be the furthest concern from Verstappen's mind in the coming weeks however, as the Dutchman prepares for the 24h Nurburgring qualifiers which take place on April 18 and 19.